Category Archives: Beef

 Shabu Shabu Gift

-A Japanese nabemono (hot pot) is a warm and convivial way of sharing and eating a meal.
+A nabemono is a warm and convivial way of sharing meal.
 A pot of water or broth simmers in the center of the table, surrounded by plates of meat, fish, tofu, fruits, and vegetables.
-With chopsticks (or fondu forks) diners slide morsels of food into the simmering stock to cook, then lifts them out to a plate.
+With chopsticks (or fondu forks) diners slide morsels of food into the simmering stock to cook, then lift them out to a plate.

-This Christmas, my sister and my daughter changed all that: they surprised me with an induction cooktop and prepared a lovely Christmas Eve shabu shabu!
+This Christmas, my sister and my daughter surprised me with an induction cooktop and prepared a lovely Christmas Eve shabu shabu!

 Shabu Shabu Christmas